noydb/duhmap/README.md

 #### `strictChecks`

-Throw compilation errors if any of the criteria listed below are not met:
+Throw compilation errors if any of the criterion listed below are not met:

 - Specified ignored fields do not exist on the source and target classes.
 - Specified ignored methods do not exist within the annotated interface.